PiJoules/python-dev-scripts/README.md

 This way, you can use `tree` without having the screen get flooded with the contents of the venv.

+Pip is automatically upgraded to the latest available version when creating a new venv.

 ```sh
 $ _switch_virtualenv venv  # Creates venv
 (venv) $ _switch_virtualenv venv2  # Creates venv2